TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-ios.md

 end
 ```

-### 2. Apply TOAST SDK with Binary Downloads
+### 2. Apply NHN Cloud SDK with Binary Downloads

 #### Link Frameworks

-* The entire iOS SDK can be downloaded from [Downloads](../../../Download/#toast-sdk) of TOAST.
+* The entire iOS SDK can be downloaded from [Downloads](../../../Download/#toast-sdk) of NHN Cloud.
 * Add **ToastLogger.framework**, **ToastCore.framework**, **ToastCommon.framework** to the Xcode Project.
-* To enable Crash Report of TOAST Logger, CrashReporter.framework which is distributed as well, must be added to the project.
+* To enable Crash Report of NHN Cloud Logger, CrashReporter.framework which is distributed as well, must be added to the project.
 ![linked_frameworks_logger](http://static.toastoven.net/toastcloud/sdk/ios/logger_link_frameworks_logger.png)

 #### Project Settings